MLarson90/fridayzoo/README.md

 ## Specs
 * _This program will allow a user to see all the zoo animals_
+* _This program will allow a user to add zoo animals_
+* _This program will allow a user to see all the zoo animals they added_
+* _This program will allow a user to edit zoo animals_
+* _This program will allow a user to see all the zoo animals with an age filter_
+* _This program will allow a user to see all the zoo animals with a location filter_

 ## Clone
 https://github.com/MLarson90/fridayzoo.git
+In Terminal:
 npm install
 bower install
+ng serve

 ## Further help